 Clarke Associates UK Limited

 The Executive Committee is supported by Clarke Associates UK Limited, the Birmingham-based public relations, communications and marketing consultancy.
 The consultancy is responsible for the Society’s communications, membership development, event management, membership support and administration.
-The consultancy is well-known in Birmingham and the West Midlands and is led by David Clarke DL with support from Karen Stanley, Mark Whitehouse, Lydia Marshall, Alison Shingler, Jill Ince and Yvonne Rush.
+The consultancy is well-known in Birmingham and the West Midlands and is led by David Clarke DL with support from Karen Stanley, Mark Binnersley, Aneesa Malik, Alison Shingler, Miles Jones and Yvonne Rush.

 Dr Peter Borg-Bartolo

 Dr Peter Borg-Bartolo is a self-described “adopted son” of Birmingham.
 Originally from Malta, Peter trained in London as well as Birmingham and has been a GP in Weoley Castle since 1985.

 He has a keen interest in the social, architectural and industrial heritage of Birmingham.